SwathiVinod19/readme-generator/README.md

 # readme-generator
-A professional readme generator that generates personalized readme for apps using a command-line application.
+A professional readme generator that dynamically generates a professional README.md file from a user's input using the Inquirer package

 # Description
-This application creates a professional readme using Node js.
+This application creates a professional readme using Node js v16.
 The user will be asked multiple questions about the project via prompts.
 He/she has to type in relevant information in the terminal and the application generates a professional README markdown file based on the user's inputs.

 ## Table of contents